-The new version of macOS - Mojave - will be available to download on Monday 24 September, you can read all about the new features in Mojave here.
+The new version of macOS - Mojave - is now available to download (as of Monday 24 September), you can read all about the new features in Mojave here.
 Before you update, read this article to find out what you need to do to get Mojave on your Mac - and what you should do before you click the install button.

 Luckily updating your Mac to the latest version of the Mac operating system is really easy, free, and not nearly as time-consuming as it used to be.
 However, there are a few things we recommend you do first to ensure things go smoothly, we run through these, as well as instructions for downloading and installing the latest version of the MacOS in this tutorial.
 We'll also guide you past the potential headaches and any problems you may encounter.
 Jump to our Preparing your Mac section for a guide.

 The next version of the Mac operating system is due to land on 24 September (we anticipate it will arrive around 6pm UK time, 1pm in the east coast of the US).
 If you want you can jump right in and download Mojave as soon as Apple makes the new operating system available, the instructions to do so are below.
 However, we'd advise you to hang on and let others discover if there are any issues with the new software before you install it.

 MacOS Mojave will be available to download on 24 September 2018, almost exactly a year after High Sierra launched.

 When it launches, to get macOS Mojave on your Mac you will need to do the following (if you have yet to update to High Sierra or any other version of macOS, the instructions will be the same):

 - If it's Mojave you are after wait until the software arrives on 24 September.

 - Launch the App Store on your Mac (click on the blue icon containing a white A, or search by pressing space+command and typing App Store).